stedlg/rir2wir/README.md

 - alternating_optimization.py: implementation of the alternating optimization procedure, including:

-    * echoes delay optimization using Adam gradient descent,
+    * echoes delay optimization using Adam optimizer,
-    * wall impulse response (WIR) estimation as a linear system inversion using the Conjugate Gradient method,
+    * wall impulse responses (WIR) estimation as a multi-observation linear system inversion using the Conjugate Gradient method,
     * projection onto non-linear constraints.

 - functions.py: utility functions used throughout the pipeline.